Sleep Training for Professionals

 MOVING THEORY INTO PRACTICE

-This is a 14 week OCN London accredited online course and is open to all professionals currently working with children, whether working privately, for a statutory organisation or a charity.
+This is a 14 week OCN London accredited online course and is open to all child and health care professionals, whether working privately, for a statutory organisation or a charity.

 The course is evidence based and all research is fully referenced so that attendees have the opportunity to further expand their knowledge.